pkgadd/berlios2git/README.md

 berlios2git
 ===========

-Export and migrate BerliOS repositories to git.
+Export and BerliOS subversion repositories for fullstory and fullstory-doc, for migrating them to individual git repositories.

 Howto
 =====